Alinahuda/Lending-club-loan-Classification/README.md

 4. Evaluating the model Performance

 # Results
-As the model was imbalanced , accuracy would be the correct metric for the evaluation , the model was evaluated using Auc socre and F1 score metrics .
+As the model was imbalanced , accuracy would not be the correct metric for the evaluation , the model was evaluated using Auc socre and F1 score metrics .
 The model evaluated on test data has f1 score of 70% and auc score of 0.71.